othersock93/207_Gear_Expac/README.md

 - Fully implemented completed helmet patches for all sections
 - Implemented AMCS and AMCT camo swatches for vanilla G3 uniforms

+## V1.0
+- Ready for release to 207 Community

 # Planned Additions
 ## V1.1 - V2.0
 - Fork development to new sox_extras repo